RebeccaSalles/CorrTrack/README.md

 ```

 Artifacts are written under `correlation/<RESULT_FOLDER>/<dataset_id>/ws…_exec<mode>/…`, so runs with different execution policies do not collide.
 The execution mode is `thread` if any phase runs in parallel, otherwise `sequential`.

+In buffered mode, CorrTrack spills sorted chunks to disk and merges them at the end.
+The final `_correlated.csv` and `_anomalies.csv` outputs are therefore stream-friendly and can be compared without loading the whole file into memory.

 ### Full parameter reference